naveeng2402/Railway-Reservation-gtk_c/README.md

 ## Windows
 Download the Railway_Reservation_System.zip
 ## Linux
+- Download the Railway_Reservation_System.tar.gx and extract it
+- Install wkhtmltopdf using terminal
+    ```bash
+    # for Debian or Ubuntu machines
+    sudo apt install wkhtmltopdf
+    ```
-Download the Railway_Reservation_System.tar.gz extract it and run the binary in terminal
+- Run the binary in terminal
 > **Note :** The binary was tested Ubuntu 20.04 LTS

 # DEV